|

 symbolic and abstract.

-8000-3000 BC Fast forward to the Neolithic age, complete with agriculture and domesticated
+Fast forward to the Neolithic age, complete with agriculture and domesticated

 animals.
 Now that food was more plentiful, people had time to invent useful